taophp/jekyll-datastore/README.md

 ### Create table

-	$ _/newtable <mytable>
+	$ _/newtable MYTABLE <FROMTABLE>

 Then your text editor opens with the default structure for your new table.
 You can change it to fit your needs.
 This file will then be used as a model when you create a new record in this table.
-It is stored in the special directory `_tables` and it is named using the first parameter you gave to the command `<mytable>`.
+It is stored in the special directory `_tables` and it is named using the first parameter you gave to the command `MYTABLE`.

+If `FROMTABLE` is given, then the new structure will be created from this one.
+In fact, there is a `main` table (see below) that is used by default.

+You can use a previous table as a model for a new one.

 Please do not use `main` as table name, it is reserved.